Reiningecho90/S.A.N.E.-AI/README.md

 - .gitattributes did not work, and thus was removed to declutter
 - Starting to work on the weather API and putting the NN off into the future
 - Added README to the code of conduct branch, closing issue (4/27/2021)
+- Added new folder to main to hold user information and linked the wiki (4/27/2021)

 Notes:
 - Made changes to the source code branch (4/22/2021)